Updated: 10/8/2018 | October 8th, 2018

 Take a food tour

 Bangkok is all about food.
 You’ll never stop eating here, but the sheer variety can be overwhelming!
 To get a deeper appreciation of Thai food, take a food tour.
-The two best are Bangkok Food Tours and the ones offered by Mark Wiens of Migrationology.
+The best one is Bangkok Food Tours.

 - Wakeboard at Lake Taco – If you want to get out of the city and have some adventure, head to the eastern outskirts of Bangkok for some wakeboarding (i.e. riding on a short board while being pulled by a motorboat).
 This is a popular thing to do with expats and though I never did it, my friends always said it was a fun time.